Ressha Sentai ToQger vs. Kyoryuger: The Movie: Story

 Lady of the Galaxy Line informs the ToQgers that a strange energy is heading its way to Earth as it sends a Galaxy Line terminal crashing to Earth.
 The ToQgers investigate, finding themselves fighting a group of Cambrima and Zorima before the main five members of the Kyoryugers save them from the Deboth Army grunts.
 Noticing how long it has been since they fought together, the Kyoryugers take over the fight and defeat the Deboth Army minions before learning the Galaxy Line terminal is surrounded by a barrier.
 The Ressha arrives and Daigo, able to see it despite being an adult due, is given a special pass.
 Once in the Ressha, Daigo reveals the figure who created around the terminal to be the one who created his team's enemy Deboth: Creator Devius.
 Furthermore, Daigo explains that Devius is siphoning the Galaxy Line terminal's energy and that his team have a chance to stop him before he reaches full power to destroy Earth.
 Though Right offers his aid, Daigo turns down the ToQgers' help as they are unable to fight the Deboth Army and advises them to leave this to him and his team.
-At Castle Terminal, Crimson High Priest Salamazu appears before Emperor Z to set up an alliance between the Shadow Line and Devius.
+At Castle Terminal, Crimson High Priest Salamazu appears before Emperor Zet to set up an alliance between the Shadow Line and Devius.

-While waiting for a train, Utsusemimaru finds himself facing Clock Shadow and a group of Close before Akira arrives to aid the Kyoryuger.
+While waiting for a train, Utsusemimaru finds himself facing Clock Shadow and a group of Clothes before Akira arrives to aid the Kyoryuger.
 The two sixth-member Sentai warriors transform to fight Clock Shadow as the rest of the ToQgers arrives.
-The only one who knows Clock Shadow's power to de-age people with his singing voice, ToQ 6gou summons the Build Ressha to get his team and Kyoryu Gold away from Clock Shadow, who then finds himself surrounded by the unorthodox Shuriken Sentai Ninninger team, who drives him away.
+The only one who knows Clock Shadow's power to de-age people with his singing voice, ToQ 6gou summons the Build Ressha to get his team and Kyoryu Gold away from Clock Shadow; the latter tries to intercept, only to be driven away by the unorthodox Shuriken Sentai Ninninger team.
 But Clock Shadow succeeds in restoring the ToQgers to their child forms while turning Utsusemimaru into a baby.
 After being driven back by Salamazu and the Shadow line, the Kyoryugers meet with the ToQgers as the latter discuss a team-up despite Daigo's refusal to her children involved.
-Before Right explains it is no different than before, the groups are ambushed by Clock Shadow the Close and Zorima.
+Before Right explains it is no different than before, the groups are ambushed by Clock Shadow the Clothes and Zorima.
 Despite the Kyoryugers' intent to protect the children, the ToQgers transform and exchange their ToQ Ressha with the Kyoryugers' Zyudenchi so the Sentai teams can combine their Imagination and Brave to defeat the grunts.